deskvillage/dannychadburn.github.io/ebook-creation/index.md

 ### 4 - Editing
 _2-3 weeks_

-With the interview transcripts down on tape, I'll craft the bulk of your book following the agreed storybopard.
-We'll have discussed and agreed the appropriate tone to adopt so it reflects your business, and is pitched at the right level for the intended audience.
+With the interview transcripts down on tape, I'll craft the bulk of your book following the agreed storyboard.
+It will adopt an appropriate tone so it reflects your business, and be pitched at the right level for the intended audience.

-This is usually the most time-intensive part of the process, however there will be regular communication throughout with draft chapters supplied as collaborative documents for live review and comment.
+This is usually the most time-intensive part of the process, however, there will be regular communication throughout with draft chapters supplied as collaborative documents for live review and comment.

 ---
 ### 5 - Publishing